digshake/CSJavaWUSTL/_sources/Module3-Arrays/topic-7-1-array-basics.rst

 |CodingEx| **Coding Exercise**

-   In the ``Array1`` program, add another array declaration that creates an array of 5 doubles called prices and another array of 5 Strings called names and corresponding System.out.println commands.
+   In the ``E01EmptyArrayDeclaration`` program, add another array declaration that creates an array of 5 doubles called prices and another array of 5 Strings called names.
+Update the corresponding System.out.println commands.

 ..	index::